lanceyao-research/SiameseCBO/README.md

 # SiameseCBO
-See if we can train a CNN together with Contextual Bayesian Optimization
+See if we can train a CNN together during a Contextual Bayesian Optimization